dsullivanusa/aws-ses-bulk-email-sender/CAMPAIGN_TRACKING_GUIDE.md

 4. View details in tabs below

 **Export Recipient List:**

+*Option 1: Full Report*
 1. Select campaign from list
 2. Click "📥 Export Campaign to CSV"
 3. Choose filename and location
-4. CSV file includes campaign metadata and all recipient emails
+4. CSV includes campaign metadata + all recipient emails (with row numbers)

+*Option 2: Email List Only*
+1. Select campaign from list
+2. Click "📧 Export Email List Only"
+3. Choose filename and location
+4. CSV includes ONLY email addresses (one per row, no metadata)

 **Filter Campaigns:**
 1. Click "🔍 Filter by Status"